mukulhase/WebWhatsapp-Wrapper/README.md

 ## Installation

+##### Dependencies
+You will need to install [Gecko Driver](https://github.com/mozilla/geckodriver) separately, if using firefox, which is the default.

 #### From Source
 - Clone the Repo
 - Use `pip install -r requirements.txt' to install the required packages.